dab/ymapsbem/README.md

 npm install
 ```

 Now we can use the project locally.
 To test that everything works properly, open the project folder and run `enb server`.
-Than check the result at [localhost:8080/desktop.bundles/index/index.html](http://localhost:8080/desktop.bundles/index/index.html) in browser:
+Check the result at [localhost:8080/desktop.bundles/index/index.html](http://localhost:8080/desktop.bundles/index/index.html) in browser:

 <img src="http://zloylos.me/other/imgs/ymapsbem/project_stub.png" alt="BEM project stub compilled page" border="0"/>